LouisSomers/Autonomous-navigation/README.md

 The launching of the node for the lidar is included in the overall launch file.

 ### RealSense D435i IMU
 The sofware of the RealSense is installed from [RealSense SDK](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#installing-the-packages).
 The necessary complementary files to enable all the capabilities of the D435i needs to be installed from [RealSense files](https://github.com/leggedrobotics/realsense-ros-rsl?fbclid=IwAR1UiCX0Tg-nl2NwrTvhwvcD0TtjAlMupl90yzODqZLOk2yu52TKlvp6EVw).
-These files

 The D435i can be used as a camera to monitor the movements of the USV.
 This can be done in the RealSense-viewer application.
 This is launched by simply typing the command ```realsense-viewer``` in a terminal.
 The D435i will be automatically recognised.